 Nour al-Din al-Zenki Movement announced its dissolution and accession to the Syrian National Army formed by Turkey in the Euphrates Shield and Olive Branch area near Aleppo, north of Syria.

-Officers in the camps were distributed between Turkey and Jordan, and placed under close surveillance.
+Officers in the camps were distributed between Turkey and Jordan and placed under close surveillance.

-The Turkish newspaper Hurriyet reported in 2014 that the Abayden camp in the town of Pushkin had 30 generals and 300 Syrian military and police dissident officers, since mid-2011 until the date of the news publication.
+The Turkish newspaper Hurriyet reported in 2014 that the Abayden camp in the town of Pushkin had 30 generals and 300 Syrian military and dissident police officers, since mid-2011 until the date of the news publication.